 We offer natural gas transportation services to our customers that elect to purchase natural gas from an alternative retail natural gas supplier.
 Since these transportation customers continue to use our distribution systems to transport the natural gas to their facilities, we earn distribution revenues from them.
-As such, the loss of revenue associated with the natural gas that transportation customers purchase from an alternative retail natural gas supplier has little impact on our net income, since it is offset by an equal reduction to natural gas costs.
+As such, there is little impact on our net income from customers purchasing natural gas from an alternative retail natural gas supplier as natural gas costs are passed through to customers in rates on a one-for-one basis.